 In a bankruptcy case, a court must be convinced that the debts of the company are so overwhelming for it to pay and the best and feasible option is to declare the company insolvent.

-The U.S. laws allow companies to seek bankruptcy orders and shield themselves from being auctioned.
+The U.S. laws allow for companies to seek bankruptcy orders and shield itself from being auctioned.
 Both Chapter 7 and Chapter 11 provide situations under which a company can be reorganized or restructured to avoid loss and ultimate liquidation.
 These laws are typically slow in ordering liquidation but allow a company to negotiate with its creditors for a prolonged repayment of what it owes.

-Smaller companies and sole proprietorships often find themselves with more options in filing for bankruptcy which includes the same chapters mentioned above but can also seek Chapter 13.
-This chapter is reserved for consumers and sole proprietorships that stipulate a repayment formula that helps the company get back to profitability.
+Smaller companies and sole proprietorships often find themselves with more options in filing for bankruptcy which includes the same chapters mentioned above, but can also seek Chapter 13.
+This chapter is reserved for consumers and sole proprietorships that stipulate to a repayment formula that helps the company get back to profitability.

 Types of Bankruptcy

-- Business reorganization- This is the path taken by companies who have a glimmer of hope of turning around the bad financial times and make the company profitable yet again.
+- Reorganization: This is the path taken by companies who have a glimmer of hope of turning around the bad financial times and make the company profitable yet again.
 This is guided by chapter 11 and a court appoints a trustee who runs the business normally, until a time it can make a profit again and manage to pay off its debtors.
 This is a complex way of keeping a company afloat and not all corporates who seek orders under this chapter get it.
 The repayment of loans can be extended up to 20 years meaning a longer period to rethink and reorganize how to approach business.
 This also affects creditors, and the court process allows them to vote on any plan before it is ratified by the court.

 Factors that lead to Corporate Bankruptcy